 Offers graduating seniors the opportunity to work with nonprofits to protect the environment, promote sustainability, and build environmentally focused communities.

-First-year students design and engage in service-related summer internships and projects, and connect those experiences to their academic work and career.
+Undergraduate students design and engage in service-related summer internships and projects, and connect those experiences to their academic work and career.

 Through advocacy and activism, student organizations provide students with the opportunity to find their voice and support equity in communities or on behalf of a social issue.